 External moderators are responsible for a defined list of modules through which QTS / EYTS are awarded which may, or may not, correspond with specific programmes, they are no responsible for academic work linked to any modules but may look at academic work if it relates to evidence against the teacher/EY standards.
 External moderators will normally visit the University Teacher Education Partnership (MARJON TEP) during the final term of training on their designated training route into teaching (this varies according the route into teaching).
 The responsibilities of external moderators will include:

-External moderators normally report annually, by way of a standard report form which is sent to them immediately before the their visit.
-They are expected to report within four weeks of the date of the their visits, so that their findings can be discussed at the end of the period of training.
-Responses to reports are prepared and signed off by the Director of Teacher Education to be returned to External Moderators prior to the following visit.
+External moderators normally report annually, by way of a standard report form which is sent to them ahead of their visit.
+They are expected to report within four weeks of their visit, so that their findings can be discussed at the end of the period of training.
+Responses to reports are prepared by the Programme Leader and returned to External Moderators prior to the following visit.
 The findings of External Moderators also contribute to the annual monitoring process.